biobakery/metawibele/README.md

 	* PDB information from the latest version of [SIFT](https://www.ebi.ac.uk/pdbe/docs/sifts/) database will be downloaded.
 	* Domain-domain interactions from version 2.0 of [DOMINE](https://manticore.niehs.nih.gov/cgi-bin/Domine?page=start) database will be downloaded.

+#### Check install
+To check out the install of MetaWIBELE packages and all dependencies (tools and databases), run the command:

+* `$ metawibele_check_install`
+* By default, it will check both MetaWIBEKE packages and all dependencies.
+* Alternatively, add the option "--types {metawibele,required,optional,all}" to check the install of specific package or dependency.

 #### Prepare configuration files
 ##### Prepare global configuration file